 Every year the school district, with the support and patience of parents, has to deal with yet another winter in the Cincinnati area.
 Everyone is advised to tune to one of the following stations for information:

-The district has two options: PLAN A or CLOSED.
+The district has two options: 2 Hour Delay (No AM Kindergarden) or CLOSED.
 The decision is important, and many individuals and organizations may be involved: the Monroe Police, our maintenance staff, other administrators, area schools, the State Highway Patrol, the weather stations, etc.

 We have a limited number of calamity days (5) included in our school calendar.
 If we use more days, we are required by state law to extend the school year to make them up.
 The district is usually closed due to a combination of snow, ice, driving conditions, etc. These emergency closing days may also be used for other situations requiring the schools to close (water main break, no heat, tornado, etc) The delay options are used when conditions warrant giving everyone the advantage of more daylight travel time.